-Here are the 4 sublimation printers we’ll take a look at below.
-I’m starting with the cheapest and ending with the most expensive.
+Here are the sublimation printers we’ll take a deeper look at down below:

 Epson Stylus C88+